JelleZijlstra/taxonomy/docs/future-work.md

     it.
 Or I don't have access to the source that did the designation.
   - Idea: Add a new tag to names that encompasses a verbatim_citation and citation_group, so we can track needed citations here.
-- Check that the gender of species names matches their genus (and maybe publish a paper correcting all the wrong ones)
-  - I appear to have done this before and made a number of incorrect changes.
-Perhaps audit all the cases where the root_name doesn't match the corrected_original_name.
 - Check that taxa don't have parents of the same rank (with some restrictions)
   - Noticed that _Sminthopsis aitkeni_ was placed within _S. fuliginosa_ but not ranked
     as a subspecies.